Français

 Montréal, QC H2N 2H8

-1. Go to the permit counter to check if your establishment is located in a zone where building a commercial terrace is authorized.
+1. Go to the permit counter to check if the location of your establishment is conducive to building a terrace on public property

 Communication channels